 The Company's technical team is currently designing exploration programs to test each of the target areas defined in Figure 4 above.
 The company will continue to work towards a maiden resource at Niaouleni South while developing the other target areas in a pipeline of various stages of development.

-The size and scope of F2024 exploration activity is dependent on the Company raising additional capital.
+The size and scope of F2025 exploration activity is dependent on the Company raising additional capital and the issuance of the exploration licenses and renewal of the Deguefarakole permit.